bytedance/byteps/docs/performance.md

-# BytePS Performance with 100Gbps RDMA
+# BytePS Performance when training CNN

 ## NVLink + TCP

 We test two models: VGG16 (communication-intensive) and Resnet50 (computation-intensive) on a popular public cloud.
 Both models are trained using fp32.

 We use Tesla V100 16GB GPUs and set batch size equal to 64 *per GPU*.
-The machines are in fact VMs on the cloud.
+The machines are VMs on the cloud.
 Each machine has 8 V100 GPUs with NVLink-enabled.
 Machines are inter-connected with 20 Gbps TCP/IP network.

 BytePS outperforms Horovod (NCCL) by 44% for Resnet50, and 100% for VGG16.

 ![vgg16_tcp](https://user-images.githubusercontent.com/13852819/69873424-41e37500-12f3-11ea-93b8-705215e3e901.png)
 ![resnet50_tcp](https://user-images.githubusercontent.com/13852819/69873419-40b24800-12f3-11ea-9ff3-0f11347c089e.png)